knu/git-merge-structure-sql/README.md

     $ git-merge-structure-sql --install

-This adds necessary settings to your `~/.gitconfig`/`$XDG_CONFIG_HOME/git/config` and the default gitattributes(5) file to enable the merge driver for structure.sql files.
+This adds necessary settings to your `~/.gitconfig` or `$XDG_CONFIG_HOME/git/config` and the default gitattributes(5) file to enable the merge driver for structure.sql files.

 ## Usage